Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 09.57.36 UTC
+- WIB: Jumat, 28 Februari 2025 10.32.03 UTC
-- WITA: Jumat, 28 Februari 2025 10.57.36 UTC
+- WITA: Jumat, 28 Februari 2025 11.32.03 UTC
-- WIT: Jumat, 28 Februari 2025 11.57.36 UTC
+- WIT: Jumat, 28 Februari 2025 12.32.03 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success